unacast/pure-sdk-ios/README.md

 Subsequent calls for `associateMetadata` with the same `type` will overwrite the data sent on previous calls.

 ## Data Collection
-With the default configuration, the SDK will collect the following information :

-Physical Location
+Location - Enabled only when the required location keys are included.
-Nearby iBeacons and Eddystone beacons
+Nearby iBeacons beacons - iBeacons use the same permissions as location.
-Network Connection Status
+Network Connection Status - Always collected.

 Sample Location Event :
 ```